Jupyter

 Python

-More information on how to use Python with Anaconda can be found in the Python application guide.
+More information on how to use Python with conda can be found in the Python application guide.

 To use custom python modules within a Jupyter lab session: